 The library is an obvious choice for lovers of quiet time, where the only audible sounds are the turning of pages and the "shhhhh"’s from eager readers.
 And the State Library is the most esteemed, leather bound, first edition Pulitzer prize winning library of the literary world.
 It’s unique because it is home to everything you could ever imagine, from works of Shakespeare to old HSC papers.
 Soldiers diaries from World War One to locks of childrens’ hair!

-On Saturday 6 October little book worms can be the first to visit the State Library of NSW's new galleries and learning centre with free exhibitions, interactive digital experiences and a rich program of fun activities for the whole family.
+This year the library was renovated with new galleries and a learning centre with free exhibitions, interactive digital experiences and a rich program of fun activities for the whole family.

 Chinese Garden of Friendship